Vaccinations and pregnancy

 If you haven’t caught up on vaccinations before or during pregnancy, do it after your baby’s born.
 This can help protect you from diseases in future pregnancies.

-Getting other vaccines soon after giving birth can help prevent your baby from infection, too.
-Most babies don’t begin their regular vaccination schedule until 2 months of age.
-By you getting vaccinated, you can help keep from getting sick and passing an illness to your baby.
+Your provider may recommend other vaccinations after you give birth.
+Most babies don’t start getting most vaccinations until they’re 2 months old.
+By getting vaccinated, you can help keep from getting sick and passing an illness to your baby.

 Do vaccinations cause autism spectrum disorder?